Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experimental results

 \subsection{Details of quantitative results}

-To analyze the accuracy and robustness of our method, we evaluated our method and conventional methods on the test sets of SL-MH, SL-PB, SP360, and HoliCity. \tref{table:detail-extrinsics} shows the mean absolute errors and REPE~\cite{Wakai2022}.
-It should be noted that we cannot calculate the REPE of Pritts's~\cite{Pritts2018} and Lochman's~\cite{Lochman2021} methods, for the following reasons: Pritts's method does not predict focal length, which we need for calculating REPE; in Lochman's method, the division camera model~\cite{Fitzgibbon2001} cannot address projected sampling points with over $180^\circ$ FOV because camera parameter errors lead to projected points with over $180^\circ$ FOV. \tref{table:detail-cross-domain} also reports the results of the cross-domain evaluation.
-These results demonstrated that our method using HRNet-W32 outperformed methods proposed by L\'{o}pez-Antequera~\cite{Lopez2019}, Wakai~\cite{Wakai2021}, Wakai~\cite{Wakai2022}, Pritts~\cite{Pritts2018}, and Lochman~\cite{Lochman2021} in terms of the mean absolute errors and REPE.
+To analyze the accuracy and robustness of our method, we evaluated our method and conventional methods on the test sets of SL-MH, SL-PB, SP360, and HoliCity. \tref{table:detail-extrinsics} shows the mean absolute errors and REPE.
+It should be noted that we cannot calculate the REPE of the Pritts~\etal{}'s~\cite{Pritts2018} and Lochman~\etal{}'s~\cite{Lochman2021} methods, for the following reasons: Pritts~\etal{}'s method does not estimate focal length, which we need for calculating REPE; it is hard for Lochman~\etal{}'s method using the division camera model~\cite{Fitzgibbon2001} to address projected sampling points with over $180^\circ$ fields of view because camera parameter errors lead to projected points with over $180^\circ$ fields of view. \tref{table:detail-cross-domain} also reports the results of the cross-domain evaluation.
+These results demonstrated that our method using HRNet-W32 outperformed methods proposed by L\'{o}pez-Antequera~\etal{}~\cite{Lopez2019}, Wakai and Yamashita~\cite{Wakai2021}, Wakai~\etal{}~\cite{Wakai2022}, Pritts~\etal{}~\cite{Pritts2018}, and Lochman~\etal{}~\cite{Lochman2021} in terms of the mean absolute errors and REPE.